 Regulation 3.36 states that safety helmets should be worn at the construction site.
 It is a necessity whenever the worker is performing contractor duties, as well as during times when there is a risk of any object hitting the head of the worker.

-Under the Occupational Safety and Health Regulations 1996, employers should ensure that the working environment is safe.
+Under the Occupational Safety and Health Regulations 1996, employers must ensure a safe working environment.
 Risks in the workplace should be identified first.
-Some workplaces are considered high-risk, especially construction sites.
+Certain workplaces are considered high-risk, especially construction sites.
 They typically involve a risk of the worker falling more than two metres, while others work near pressurised piping, chemicals, fuel, and electrical components.

 If the employer finds there is a risk of any head trauma or injury, it is essential to provide a hard hat or helmet that complies with the Australian Standard AS/NZS 1801.